isomorphic-software/smartclient-docs/reference.md

 Each CellRecord should be an object that minimally has a property named after each visible facetId with the value being a facetValueId from that facet, and also a value for [CubeGrid.valueProperty](classes/CubeGrid.md#attr-cubegridvalueproperty).

 Cell records can contain any other properties desired, such as cell ids, or values for facets not initially shown.

 ---
-## Object: ComponentSchemaField

-### Description
-A field in component schema.

-This typically represents an attribute of an object or smartclass.

-### Groups

-- componentSchema

----
 ## Object: CreateScreenSettings